 Zoology is one of the most interdisciplinary subjects in science.

-Ecologists, physiologists, developmental biologists, geneticists, evolutionary biologists, mathematicians, and even film makers make up the staff at Zoology.
+Ecologists, physiologists, developmental biologists, geneticists, evolutionary biologists, and mathematicians make up the staff at Zoology.
 As a result, there is considerable flexibility in the choice of Zoology courses you can take.

 Paper topics include: